xcapde/continuous-delivery-playground/docs/02-creating-hello-world-pipeline.md

 This tutorial uses github actions to create a hello world pipeline.

-The first step is to create a github workflow, to do so, you have to create the following folder structure:
+The first step is to create a github workflow, create the following folder structure:
 ```
    mkdir .github/
    mkdir .github/workflows/
 ```
-Now we creat a workflow inside the workflows folder
+Now we create a workflow inside the workflows folder
 ```
 touch .github/workflows/pipeline.yml
 ```

-copy the following code :
+The next step is to add the pipeline definition.
 ```
 name: CI/CD Pipeline